kasparsd/besst-reference/README.md

 # BESST Reference

 Bafang creates amazing electric bike systems.
-The [BESST software](https://bafang-e.com/en/oem-area/service/besst/) is used to configure their controllers, displays and sensors over the CAN-bus and their CAN-over-UART tool.
+The [BESST software](https://bafang-e.com/en/oem-area/service/besst/) is used to configure their controllers, displays and sensors over the CAN-bus and their CAN-over-UART tool (BESST Box).
 Since it is an [Electron app](https://www.electronjs.org) (a web application behind the scenes), we have access to the main components of the codebase.

 Follow the instructions below to re-create this: